 - The good thing about “condition” in mobile home parks, that they don’t affect the price greatly.
 You might be looking at a a $5,000 difference between an excellent home and a fair home. (exception: if you’re house in poor condition it much not even be “sellable”.)

 Really look at the market- What’s the direction of the park

 This is the final step but not a necessary one.
 However, it gives you a broader picture of the market that can save you from over pricing your home.
 The park values can be declining and there are some clues you can see before hand.

 What’s the current condition of the market?
 I’ve lost money from not seeing the writing behind the wall in a park.
 Parks can literally lose value from one day to the next.

 Supply and Demand

 Are there a lot of homes being sold in that park?
 If so, you don’t want to be the highest priced house where it’s helping all the others sell.
-Be the right at point, or if you’re house is the better looking one (let’s be honest about ourselves though), than we can go up to 20% higher than the others.
+Be the right at point, or if your house is the better looking one (let’s be honest about ourselves though), than we can go up to 20% higher than the others.

 A disgruntled staff can make it hard to sell a home.
 And make the park less desirable

 The owner can be in a legal or financial mess with the county, the state, the feds, being sued, IRS, etc. Any number of entities can throw a wrench in the working operation of the park ,which can affect your home value through a number of ways until the issues are resolved.

 Finally, I’d like to end this by saying to use these methods to help you place an accurate value on your home even if the home is listed already.